nelsonjchen/speedtest-rs/README.md

 1. Upload and time POSTs for `[250000(25 times), 500000(25 times)]` where bytes of a rolling `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ` cycled to the desired size is posted as a request with that `data`.
 This is timed.
 It is posted that `url` that is in the server configuration.
   * Similar operation with a queue and all that stuff to the downloads above.
 Also note the 10 second limit as well.
 1. Same calculation as download but ... for upload!?! :scream:
-1. There's some sharing stuff but this isn't bothered with for now.
-The `speedtest-cli`
+1. There's some sharing stuff but that hasn't been investigated yet.
+It it probably pretty simply.

 Note that some of these operations are different on one particular [Go version of the speedtest](https://github.com/traetox/speedtest/blob/master/speedtestdotnet/actions.go).
 In that version, tests are done to find an amount of data that can run for a default of 3 seconds.
 In particular, `speedtest-cli` tests with what Ookla calls the ["HTTP Legacy Fallback"](http://www.ookla.com/support/a84541858) for hosts that cannot establish a direct TCP connection.